Grym7er/vs-hardcorewater/README.md

 Overview
 --------

-Originally, this mode prevented water from being placed by buckets; now that source bucket prevention is a vanilla world option with VS 1.20.x, this mod is more focused on transportation methods to move water around.
+Originally, this mod prevented water from being placed by buckets; now that source bucket prevention is a vanilla world option with VS 1.20.x, this mod is more focused on transportation methods to move water around.

 This mod currently adds:

  * Aqueduct sections, made with bricks and mortar.
 One section must be connected to a source block to propagate water along a length of sections.

 Note that aqueducts can feed other aqueducts when placed orthogonal to each other, but only one-way.
-The source aqueduct in this arragement will have smaller openings.
+The source aqueduct in this arrangement will have smaller openings.

 Config Settings (`VintageStoryData/ModConfig/HardcoreWater.json`)